 - Medicinal Chemistry

 See the Graduate School for a guide to the UM graduate school application process.

 For full consideration, the application deadline is December 1.
 In some cases, applications will be considered after this time if positions in the program remain unfilled.

 Yes, but late applications may not be considered if available positions have been filled.

 What makes a particular application stand out?

 Research experience!
 The most successful applicants have significant and productive research experience.
 They are able to effectively describe the background and rationale for their research in the personal statement as well as summarize what was accomplished.
-Exceptional research experience (a master's degree, many years of experience, publications, etc.) may offset minor deficiencies in either GPA or GRE scores.
+Exceptional research experience (a master's degree, many years of experience, publications, etc.) may offset minor deficiencies in GPA.

 What makes a personal statement stand out?

 The statement should be about two single-spaced pages in length and should outline your research interests and career goals, work and research experience, personal background pertinent to the application, leadership roles, and qualities that would contribute to the diversity of the program.
 Indicate where your interests match the research directions of the program faculty.
 If you intend to apply to more than one program under the MBS umbrella, do the same for each program.
 Matching interests of the applicant and program faculty often affect admission decisions.
 If you are particularly interested in working with a specific faculty member, you are encouraged to contact them to determine whether they are accepting new students and what potential research projects are available.
 List any research publications on which you are an author at the end of the personal statement.